 Funds for scientific research through the Thicket of Diversity Program, All Taxa Biodiversity Inventory Initiative with the goal of identifying all living species within the National Park Service, Big Thicket Preserve to provide a platform for professionals to present and publish their findings.
-Many of these findings were presented at the Big Thicket and West Gulf Coastal Plain Science Conference in April 2015 at Nacogdoches.
+Many of these findings will be presented at the Big Thicket and West Gulf Coastal Plain Science Conference in April 2019 at Nacogdoches.

 Promotes ecological education by providing outdoor classes.
 The acquisition of the Ivory Bill, a 45-foot Coast Guard, approved pontoon boat, offers public and private educational tours on the Neches River and in the Big Thicket.
 Our educational excursions went from 2,300 in 2014 to over 3,700 in 2015 despite the fact that the season was cut short by floods this year.

 Supports the development of environmental education among youth groups, schools, and teachers.
 The Ivory Bill provides public tours on the Neches River between 10 am and noon on Saturday mornings from spring to fall.
 Tours inform guests on the value of conserving the land, introduces visitors to the many plants and animal species that reside in the Big Thicket, and challenges Southeast Texans to sustain the wild habitat just beyond their doorstep.

 Educates readers with the publication of the Temple Big Thicket Series on the environmental and cultural heritage of the region.
 Learn about the early naturalists who advocated for the preservation of the Big Thicket.
 Travel back in time to the place called the Crossroads of America which has drawn writers and photographers from across Texas and the world.